Why Should Economists Code?

 Coding empowers economists to tackle a wide range of analytical tasks and enhance their research capabilities.
 Key applications include:

-Python and R are two of the most popular programming languages among economists, each offering unique strengths tailored to different analytical needs and goals.
+Python, R, and STATA are three of the most popular and useful programming languages among economists, all offering unique strengths tailored to different analytical needs and goals.